Sig Sauer P938 Review : Single Action, Single Stack

 Sig P938 Background

 The Sig P938 is a single-action, single-stack, 9mm pistol.
-It bears a striking resemblance to both the Sig P238 from whence it came, and the 1911-pattern pistol from which both are direct descendants.
+It bears a striking resemblance to both the Sig P238 from when it came, and the 1911-pattern pistol from which both are direct descendants.
 Since the P938 is based on the P238, and since I have a good deal of experience with both, some comparison in this article is inevitable.

 The P938 has an exposed, skeletonized hammer.
 The trigger may look like a traditional 1911, straight-to-the-rear pull, but it’s not.
 It is hinged at the top like most pistols.
 The trigger’s motion is very short, as is reset.
 Somewhat disappointingly, this particular P938 (which I purchased new) has a rough, gritty trigger that isn’t terribly crisp.